 Most organizations combine both, using continuous discovery for real-time accuracy and periodic scans for scheduled validation.

-Most ITAM platforms automate these processes using built-in catalogs, matching rules, and workflows, turning raw discovery data into a trustworthy, up-to-date inventory.
+Modern ITAM platforms typically automate these processes using catalogs, matching rules, and correlation logic, transforming raw discovery data into a trustworthy inventory.

 CMDB discovery and inventory integration